 Thomas University’s military transition football team names Mitjans as head coachPost Published On:

-Orlando Mitjans, Jr. is no stranger to coaching university football teams, but this will be the first time he’s built a football team from the ground up.
-It’s not just any football team.
-Thomas University’s military transition football team.
+Orlando Mitjans, Jr. is no stranger to coaching university football teams, but his new position at Thomas University will be the first time he’s built a football team from the ground up.
+This is not just any football team.
+This is Thomas University’s one-of-a-kind military transition football team.

 “It’s an honor and a privilege to be the startup coach for this new team,” Mitjans said.
 “I know this is going to take a lot of work.
 This is not my team; it’s our team.
 It belongs to the whole TU family and the whole Thomasville community.
 If we recognize that, we’ll be successful.”